paulocoutinhox/image-detect/README.md

 Detect a minor image over a bigger image, ex: a button inside the phone screenshot and return positions in JSON format.

+The result image (diff image) is optional, you can ommit it to only return the result in JSON.

+Thre is a "threshold" param to you specify the level of relevance of the image inside other.

 # Get started

 To compile and install: